sympa-community/sympa-ansible/README.md

 After the environment generation, it contains the following directories:

-  - ca/
   - password/
-  - ssl_cert/
   - vhosts/

-### ca/ directory

-a pseudo certificate authority used to generate self_signed certificates.
-During development, you can chose to trust this authority to prevent browser warnings.
-Note that it sould also be used to create lists email adresses certificates.

 ### password/ directory

 This directory contains the encrypted versions of the passwords, such as db passwords.
 One file per password.

-### ssl_cert/ directory

-This directory contains the server certificates.
-Note that, for now, the playbook is quite dumb and reuses only one single certificates for all servers and virtual hosts...

 ### vhosts/ directory